VAT / Tax Change - FAQs

 If a site is configured with Nett value Rate tables then the final rates would be affected

-Can I change my Tax now (before Wednesday 15th July)?
+Can I change my Tax now (before the date of the official change?)

-We recommend you complete the changes as near to the time the last End of Day closes on the evening of Tuesday 14th or early hours of Wednesday 15th July (depending on your EOD schedule).
-You can create any new analysis codes in advance of Wednesday.
+We recommend you complete the changes as near to the time the last End of Day closes on the evening of the date the VAT is due to change.
+You can create any new analysis codes in advance of the day.

-Should you wish to reconfigure your system with entirely new codes and rate plans to account for the Tax change, this can be done in advance, but you should not use this new config until Wednesday 15th July or only for bookings arriving after that date.
+Should you wish to reconfigure your system with entirely new codes and rate plans to account for the Tax change, this can be done in advance, but you should not use this new config until the date of the change or only for bookings arriving after that date.

-How do I handle deposits that are paid at 20% Tax for future bookings?
+How do I handle deposits that are paid at the previous VAT rate for future bookings?

 What happens to resident bookings who are staying over the period the Tax is changing?